martinarroyo/social-sweethearts-coding-test/README.md

 A simple Django app with Facebook Login integration.

+The codebase is build using Django 2.0, [django-allauth](https://django-allauth.readthedocs.io/) and Python 3.6.

 ## Development setup:

 * Edit the `deployment/fixtures.json` and fill the missing private keys.